Looking for more teacher freebies even though Member Appreciation Week has ended? Many organizations offer free resources to educators all year long!

 Early Childhood Education

-The Center for Early Childhood Education at Eastern Connecticut State University provides free resources for early childhood educators.
+The Center for Early Childhood Education at Eastern Connecticut State University provides free resources for early childhood educators, including COVID-19 resources such as Building Strong Relationships from a Distance.
 “Primarily, we offer brief videos (2-10 minutes) that demonstrate best practices and give tips for working with young learners, including videos with guidance for teaching math and literacy,” says Program Coordinator Julia Lapp.

 “The videos that are most popular with teachers are our e-clips series, which focus on specific content areas such as math and literacy, and our “Investigating” series,” she adds.
 They show how teachers engage young students in learning experiences “covering all developmental domains while exploring one topic in-depth,” she adds.

 Video clips are designed to support educators reflecting on their current teaching practices and to help them imagine possible changes they can make in their classrooms to implement research-based strategies.
 You can use them alone, but for the greatest benefit, CECE encourages teachers to view them in group settings such as staff meetings or classroom planning periods.